muzixing/can-framework/draft-ietf-cats-framework.md

           Service CS-ID 1, contact instance CSCI-ID 3 <metrics>
           Service CS-ID 2, <metrics>
 ~~~
-{: #fig-cats-example-overlay title="An Example of CATS Metric Dessimination in a Distributed Model"}
+{: #fig-cats-example-overlay title="An Example of CATS Metric Distribution in a Distributed Model"}

 The example in {{fig-cats-example-overlay}} mainly describes a per-instance computing-related metric distribution.
 In the case of distributing aggregated per-site computing-related metrics, the per-instance CSCI-ID information will not be included in the advertisement.
 Instead, a per-site CSCI-ID may be used in case multiple sites are connected to the Egress CATS-Forwarder to explicitly indicate the site from where the aggregated metrics come.